In the Closet: Critical reception

-In an retrospective review, Chris Lacy from Albumism described "In the Closet" as a "hormone-soaked dance track".
+In a retrospective review, Chris Lacy from Albumism described "In the Closet" as a "hormone-soaked dance track".
 AllMusic editor Stephen Thomas Erlewine wrote that this song is fine and there's a lot to be said for professional craftsmanship at its peak and he highlighted it.
-Upon the release, Larry Flick from Billboard felt that the third single from Dangerous "proves to be his strongest single to date."
+Upon the release, Larry Flick from Billboard magazine felt the third single from Dangerous "proves to be his strongest single to date."
 He added, "Jackson's signature whoops and whispers are put at home within an intense and unusual jack-swing/funk arrangement.
 The track is brightened by an immediately memorable, sing-along chorus.
 Of course, much speculation surrounds the identity of the "mystery girl" who chats and groans in the background.
 Any ideas?"
-Clark and DeVaney from Cash Box commented, "Okay, we heard this song when the album first came out, except it only was the one mix, this CD-single contains seven mixes of various lengths totaling almost 45 minutes of the same whispering, whining, heavy breathing and mouth noises that seem to make perfect sense when considering it's Michael Jackson doing a song called "In the Closet."
+Clark and DeVaney from Cash Box commented, "Okay, we heard this song when the album first came out, except it only was the one mix, this CD single contains seven mixes of various lengths totaling almost 45 minutes of the same whispering, whining, heavy breathing and mouth noises that seem to make perfect sense when considering it's Michael Jackson doing a song called 'In the Closet'.
 To find out what the hell it's all about, we'll have to watch the video premiere on Fox after The Simpsons."

-Also American essayist and music journalist Robert Christgau observed of the parent album, "he's hawking the most credible sex-and-romance of his career.
-‘In the Closet’ implores his mystery woman to keep their—get this--"lust" behind closed doors.
+American essayist and music journalist Robert Christgau observed of the parent album, "he's hawking the most credible sex-and-romance of his career.
+'In the Closet' implores his mystery woman to keep their—get this—'lust' behind closed doors.
 Soon he's going wild, or fabricating desperate nostalgia for their used-to-be."
-The Daily Vault's Michael R. Smith called it a "tongue-firmly-in-cheek hit".
+The Daily Vaults Michael R. Smith called it a "tongue-firmly-in-cheek hit".
 Pan-European magazine Music & Media stated that the song "is aimed at fast footwork reminiscent of his sister Janet's style."
 A reviewer from People Magazine complimented the "catchy chorus" as an "appealing element".
 Alan Light of Rolling Stone said "we get repressed lust in the titillatingly titled (and determinedly heterosexual)" song.
 He added that it has a "snaky, unexpected bridge."